 OJP’s Bureau of Justice Statistics (BJS) is currently updating and enhancing the 2007 Census of Public Defender Offices, which will include data to be collected in 2014 on indigent defense system structure, caseloads, staffing, expenditures, and the use of standards and guidelines across the country.
 The census for the first time will include data provided by contract attorneys and assigned counsel, in addition to public defender offices.

-In January 2011, OJP’s National Institute of Justice (NIJ) and the Access to Justice Initiative co-hosted the Indigent Defense: International Perspectives and Research Needs workshop to identify both domestic and international best practices for representing low-income defendants and to devise a robust research agenda on criminal indigent defense in the United States.
+In January 2011, OJP’s National Institute of Justice (NIJ) and the Office for Access to Justice co-hosted the Indigent Defense: International Perspectives and Research Needs workshop to identify both domestic and international best practices for representing low-income defendants and to devise a robust research agenda on criminal indigent defense in the United States.
 The Expert Working Group Report generated from the workshop helped inform NIJ’s Solicitation for Social Science Research on Indigent Defense, issued in 2012.
 The grant program is funding three research projects that will contribute to indigent defense related policy and practice recommendations that should be easily accessible to practitioners and other stakeholders across the country.

 Both NIJ and BJS have a number of investigator initiated grant and fellowship opportunities for which potential applicants can submit indigent defense related research as an eligible topic for research.
 Some of the programs include: NIJ’s Research Practitioner Partnership Research Program; Dubois Fellowship and Graduate Research Fellowship Programs; Research and Evaluation on Justice Systems: Investigator Initiated Solicitation; Identifying the Highest Priority Criminal Justice Technology needs; Social Science Research on Forensic Science; and BJS’s Visiting Fellowship Program (forthcoming).